kytos-ng/documentation/tutorials/napps/switch_l3.rst

 ******************

 First, create your NApp using the ``kytos`` command.
-Use your **<username>** (the one you have just registered) as the username and 'of_l3ls' as the NApp name, as follows (don't forget to create the ``~/tutorials`` folder if it does not exist):
+Use your **<username>** (the one you have just registered at github) as the username and 'of_l3ls' as the NApp name, as follows (don't forget to create the ``~/tutorials`` folder if it does not exist):

 .. code-block:: console